roots/sage/README.md

 ## Features

-* HTML5 Boilerplate's markup, style, and .htaccess
+* HTML5 Boilerplate’s markup, style, and .htaccess
-* Popular CSS frameworks included (with the option to use none)
+* Bootstrap from Twitter
 * Clean URLs (no more `/wp-content/`)
 * All static theme assets are rewritten to the website root (`/css/`, `/img/`, and `/js/`)
 * Cleaner HTML output of navigation menus